 By answering these questions, you receive invaluable insight into whether the partnership would be relevant and worthwhile for your brand to engage in.
 Using these principles, you can establish a stronger fit between your organisations and the values you both strive for.
 In our experience, many relationships, particularly between businesses and charities, can feel disjointed and one-sided.
 Like delivering a successful product to the market, in order to achieve this there needs to be a harmonious connection with your partner brand.
 This will ensure what you’re offering fits with their needs and wants.

 Once you’ve established the objectives and purpose of your intended partnership, you need to look at their values and ethics as a business.
 In particular, how they operate and communicate, to evaluate whether your brands are aligned in any way.

-In our workshop, we used the partnership between B&Q and Shelter as an example of two brands with shared values forming a partnership.
+For example, the historic partnership between B&Q and Shelter shows two brands with shared values forming a partnership.
 Whilst B&Q’s vision is to make home improvements accessible to all, Shelter’s is to make sure no one has to fight bad housing or homelessness on their own.

 We identified four shared values between the two brands:

 So, to identify whether your brand has shared values with a potential partner brand, if you haven’t done so already, you’ll also need to look within your organisation to review its vision and mission, business objectives, values and so on.
 This will build a picture of the type of brand you will be looking for as a partner.